buckley-w-david/pmenu/README.md

 # pmenu

-domain aware passmenu wrapper script for Firefox
+domain aware passmenu-like Firefox extension for [password-store](https://www.passwordstore.org/).

 My password store is structured like so, and this code assumes that to be the case.